AthithiyaM/DelGo/README.md

 ## DelGo
 Training a computer (and myself) to play Go!

-Based off the book *Deep Learning and the Game of Go* by Max Pumperla and Kevin Ferguson

 *Note: This project is a WIP— cleaning up the code piece by piece and adding it to GitHub*